sapiens/blog/_posts/2015-11-2-SqlFu3-Alpha-Released.md

   var func = db.GetDbFunctions();

- //build query and get one first column db.GetQueryValue(t => t.From<SomePost>().Where(d => d.State == SomeEnum.Last).AllColumns());
+ //build query but map only the first column db.GetQueryValue(t => t.From<SomePost>().Where(d => d.State == SomeEnum.Last).AllColumns());

  //build query from SomePost, select all columns and map them to SomePost